OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

-This will open the :ref:`Style Pane <Style_Pane>` - in the simple window I can easily select a nice blue for the oceans by clicking on the colored box by the fill label and choosing from the color picker it produces.
+This will open the :ref:`Style Pane <Style_Pane>` - in the simple window I can easily select a nice blue for the oceans by clicking on the colored box on the fill tab and choosing from the color picker it produces.
 I also increased the opacity of the fill to 100% to make the color look better.
+I picked the same blue for the border color so it would match.

 .. _Style_Pane:
 .. figure:: ../../images/screenshots/800x600/geoserver-style-pane.png